Fragrance

 creating an entirely new category.
 The winner won't be the company that

-makes the best synthetic clothes slightly less toxic, but the one that redefines what clothing should be in an age of biological optimization.
+makes the best synthetic clothes slightly less toxic, but the one that

 Starting New Bloom was never about joining the fashion industry, but

 about disrupting it from the outside.
-The question that sparked this journey
+The question that sparked this

-was simple:
+journey was simple:

 If we scrutinize every supplement, every skincare ingredient, every food